10 Best Ways to Lower Your Phone Bill

 • Switch carriers

-But now that you’ve had the phone for a while and seen how you use it in your day-to-day life, you may feel comfortable leveling down to a basic phone insurance plan with less coverage — or eliminating your insurance altogether.
-Depending on your carrier, plan, and the number of devices that you cover, you could lower your cell phone bill and save a few dollars each month by sizing down.
-Eliminating your plan altogether could save you several hundred dollars each year.
+Depending on your carrier, plan, and the number of devices you cover, you could lower your cell phone bill and save a few dollars each month by sizing down.
+While eliminating your cell phone insurance plan altogether could save you several hundred dollars each year.

 You could also opt for a prepaid plan.
 Prepaid plans allow you to pay upfront for the services that you need while eliminating the services that you don’t.